 We see ourselves in ways that no one else does.
 As we age, at some point we look in the mirror and the person looking back is not quite who we remember.
 Youth and vitality has given way to something less.
-A short scar facelift performed in Washington, D.C. by Dr. Paul G. Ruff IV offers maximal rejuvenation with minimal, hidden incisions.
+A short scar facelift offers maximal rejuvenation with minimal, hidden incisions.
 Known as an S Lift, it focuses on repairing the lower two-thirds of the face, including sagging cheek skin and jowls, and enhancing the youthful contours of the mid-face.
 Shorter incisions frequently mean shorter recovery, which is attractive to busy professionals.

 West End Plastic Surgery, which serves the D.C. region, including Reston and Alexandria, is chosen by facelift patients who want a personalized plan to achieve their rejuvenation goals.
-Request a consultation online to meet with Dr. Ruff, and his staff, or call the office at (202) 785-4187 to schedule an appointment.
+Request a consultation online to meet with Dr. Ruff, Dr. Hannan or Dr. Patrick, or call the office at 202-785-4187 to schedule an appointment.